malexgh/aircnc/README.md

 # AirCnC

-App inspired on AirBnB
+App inspired on AirBnB.
 Developed on the OmniStack Week 9 by [RocketSeat](https://rocketseat.com.br/)

 ## Built With